chplushsieh/carvana-challenge/README.md

 ![Problem: remove background from car image](https://github.com/chplushsieh/carvana-challenge/blob/master/figures/problem.png "Problem")

 > In this competition, you’re challenged to develop an algorithm that automatically removes the photo studio background.
-This will allow Carvana to superimpose cars on a variety of backgrounds.

 ### Train Data